biocatiit/musclex/docs/Installation/installer.md

 ## Install via macOS DMG Image
 <!-- > **Note**: For version 1.24.0 and later, DMG Image are not available.
 Please use [pip](pip.md) or [conda](conda.md) instead. -->

-For older versions (1.23.2 and earlier), macOS builds are not signed, so you may need to bypass security warnings.
+>For older versions (1.23.2 and earlier), macOS builds are not signed, so you may need to bypass security warnings.

 1. Download the `.dmg` file:
+   - Download the `.dmg` file from [GitHub Releases](https://github.com/biocatiit/musclex/releases)

    - **Version 1.23.2 and earlier**: [SourceForge](https://sourceforge.net/projects/musclex/files/)

 2. Open the `.dmg` and drag the MuscleX app into the **Applications** folder